Who has qualified for 2026 World Cup? Scotland are back, Italy block path for Wales and N Ireland

 Six direct qualification spots plus a double helping of play-off action sounds very exciting, but you do have to remember half of those six direct spots have already been claimed by the hosts.

-Nevertheless, the removal of two CONCACAF powerhouses in USA and Mexico in particular still offers all kinds of chances for all kinds of teams.
+Nevertheless, the removal from the qualification process of the two traditional CONCACAF powerhouses in USA and Mexico in particular still offered all kinds of chances for all kinds of teams.

-With the hosts accounted for and a couple of play-offs eliminating the lowest-ranked teams, the remaining 30 CONCACAF members were split into six groups of five for a single round-robin (i.e. two home games, two away) with the top two from each of those groups going to the final stage where the remaining 12 teams will be drawn into three groups of four.
+With the hosts accounted for and a couple of play-offs eliminating the lowest-ranked teams, the remaining 30 CONCACAF members were split into six groups of five for a single round-robin (i.e. two home games, two away) with the top two from each of those groups going to the final stage where the remaining 12 teams are now in three groups of four.

-Those groups will play out a full home-and-away round-robin with the three group winners off to the World Cup, and the best two runners-up heading to the intercontinental play-offs.
+Those groups played out a full home-and-away round-robin across the September, October and November international breaks with the three group winners Panama, Haiti and Curacao off to the World Cup, and the best two runners-up – Jamaica and Suriname – heading to the intercontinental play-offs.

 2026 World Cup qualification: CONMEBOL (South America)